Taliban step up attacks on Afghan forces since signing US deal - data

 Security officials said Miller issued a "stern warning" to stop operations against Afghan forces and adhere to pledges under the accord aimed at ending nearly two decades of war.
 Some of the attacks included four cases in which Taliban fighters allegedly used insiders to poison food eaten by Afghan forces at checkpoints in the north.
 Those checkpoints were now manned by Taliban fighters, Western security officials said.

-Taliban spokesman Zabihullah Mujahid said he was aware of recent insider attacks in which several Afghan force members were poisoned to death, but denied the group was responsible and said recent violence at checkpoints involved Afghan forces attacking civilians.
+Taliban spokesman Zabihullah Mujahid said he was aware of recent insider attacks in which several Afghan force members were fatally poisoned, but denied the group was responsible and said recent violence at checkpoints involved Afghan forces attacking civilians.
 He added, however, that the Taliban did not deny using infiltrators or causing insider attacks as part of its war strategy.

 ALSO READ